© All rights reserved to Barnea Jaffa Lande Law offices

 Efrat Cohen

-Efrat Cohen is a Senior Partner in the Regulation Department at our firm.
+Efrat Cohen is a senior partner in our firm’s Regulation Department.

 Efrat has extensive experience in regulatory matters across a variety of industries, with a particular focus on the financial, pharmaceutical, and healthcare sectors.
 Efrat represents shareholders, large companies, and business organizations in complex regulatory proceedings and provides ongoing counsel to management teams and boards of directors on strategic issues and crisis management.